 Expertise: Economics, employment, labor, women and work, workforce development, business and industry

-Sarah Jane Glynn is Director of Women’s Economic Policy at American Progress.
+Sarah Jane Glynn is Senior Policy Adviser at American Progress.
 Her work at American Progress focuses on gendered economics, work-family issues, and workplace policies.
 Her research addresses the economic issues facing working families today with an emphasis on policies that help families cope with the conflicts between wage earning and caregiving.

 Glynn has appeared on PBS, MSNBC, FOX News, and C-SPAN; her writing has appeared in The Atlantic, U.S. News & World Report, and The Advocate; and she has been cited by The New York Times, The Washington Post, The Wall Street Journal, and The New York Post, among others.

 By Sarah Jane Glynn

 |Putting Family Policy on the Governing Agenda||The American Prospect||October 24, 2016|

 |1 Step Forward, 2 Steps Back||Center for American Progress Action||October 27, 2015|

 |Fast Facts: Economic Security for Virginia Families||Center for American Progress Action||June 19, 2015|

 |Fast Facts: Economic Security for Michigan Women and Families||Center for American Progress Action||May 26, 2015|

 |Mitt Romney: Bad for Women||Center for American Progress Action||August 21, 2012|